 A & E’s ‘Accused: Guilty or Innocent’ brings into the foray several cases where guilt and innocence have been heavily contested.
 While speedy justice must be delivered, it sometimes comes at the cost of the innocent being convicted through circumstantial proof.
-As the show pans its lens on the murder case of Shirley Carter, one can’t help but be curious about the real killer, and most importantly, who is telling the truth.
+In the episode Accused: Guilty or Innocent?
+Murdered His Mother or Falsely Accused, the show pans its lens on the murder case of Shirley Carter, one can’t help but be curious about the real killer, and most importantly, who is telling the truth.

 Who is Jason Carter?